-In my early thirties I was diagnosed with Grave’s Disease; an autoimmune disorder that causes an overproduction of thyroid hormones.
-Following my diagnosis, I went a journey that turned me onto natural health and healing, the idea of food as medicine, and listening to my body instead of ignoring it.
+After I was diagnosed with Grave’s Disease; an autoimmune disorder that causes an overproduction of thyroid hormones, I went a journey that turned me onto natural health and healing, the idea of food as medicine, and listening to my body instead of ignoring it.
 Along the way, I picked up some wellness practices for taking care of myself that I use every day so that I can be the best me (parent, yoga teacher and intuitive counselor) I can be.

 Here are my favorite daily rituals for feeling good and living well: